-Some motorists spend a great deal of time driving in darkness, and yet many are unaware of the special hazards night driving presents, or don't know effective ways to deal with them.
+Some motorists spend a great deal of time driving in darkness, so it’s worth knowing the hazards of night driving and effective ways to deal with them.

 The major difference between day and night driving is the accident rate.
 When you consider that a driver's reaction depends on vision, and vision is limited at night, it is no surprise that the night driving accident rate is roughly three times that of daylight driving.
 The cause of the decreased vision varies.